 Established in 1872 by the Society of Jesus, St. Peter’s University is a private, Jesuit Roman Catholic research university that is located in Jersey City, New Jersey.
 It is a member of the Association of Jesuit Colleges and Universities.

 St. Peter’s University offers roughly 60 programs at the undergraduate and graduate level, granting degrees from the bachelor’s to the master’s level in a variety of disciplines, including theology, liberal arts, and applied arts and science.
 As one of the top-tier Jesuit institutions in the country, it is renown for its emphasis on the relationship between religion and philosophy.
+Other highlights include:

 The school is best known for the Center for Microplasma Science and Technology, which was the result of a $2 million grant from the U.S. Department of Defense.
 The grant allowed the school to continue its research on studying microplasma as part of their collaboration with United Water.